 A Distro (short for distribution) is a version of the Linux/Unix operating system bundled together.
-Which Distro the system administrator selects is largely dependent on the data center hosting the box and what they provide and support.
-This page provides some general info about the the currently supported distros and gives those who have a choice some more information to help make a decision.
+Which Distro the system administrator selects is largely dependent on the data center hosting the server and what they provide and support.
+This page provides some general info about the currently supported distros and gives those who have a choice some more information to help make a decision.

 "CentOS is an Enterprise-class Linux Distribution derived from sources freely provided to the public by a prominent North American Enterprise Linux vendor.
 CentOS conforms fully with the upstream vendors redistribution policy and aims to be 100% binary compatible.
 (CentOS mainly changes packages to remove upstream vendor branding and artwork.)
 CentOS is free." (from the CentOS website).